 The College maintains a collection of books, professional journals, registry workbooks, test banks, CDs and DVDs; flash cards; links to journal articles, books and websites; podcasts; RSS feeds and more for use on or off campus to help students with their research and studies.
 Students can access the titles on College's library web page at https://wcui.libguides.com.
 In addition, computers and study space are available to all students.
-A Librarian or a Learning Resource Center assistant is available to help students during hours of operation.
+A Librarian or Librarian Coordinator is available to help students during hours of operation.

-The Learning Resource Center equipment includes: desk top computers, printer photocopier, Wi-Fi computer access and Microsoft computer software, tables and chairs.
+The Learning Resource Center equipment includes: desktop computers, printer photocopier, Wi-Fi computer access and Microsoft computer software, tables and chairs.
 The library catalog provides links to open source medical information and databases.
-The Librarian and/or Librarian Assistant are interactive with students in person, via email or telephone for library reference and research services during normal hours of operation.
+The Librarian and/or Librarian Coordinators are interactive with students in person, via email or telephone for library reference and research services during normal hours of operation.